ronghao233/people-reid/README.md

 ```
 !python demo.py --query_index 750 (0-3367)
 ```
-9. If you want to download the file to the local, run the following code, (compress first, then download to the local)
+#9.
+If you want to download the file to the local, run the following code
+---
+(compress first, then download to the local)
 ```
 import os, tarfile